Emergency Management & Response Planning

 What is emergency management & response planning?

-It is important to delineate between a crisis and an emergency:
+It is important to clearly distinguish between a crisis and an emergency:

-- A crisis requires executive-level strategic actions to protect the business, safeguard reputation, and ensure long-term stability.
+A crisis requires executive-level, strategic decision-making to protect the organisation, manage stakeholder and reputational risk, and ensure long-term stability.

-- An emergency is an operational management response, focusing on immediate incident containment, safety, and restoring normal operations.
+An emergency is primarily an operational response, focused on immediate incident control, life safety, asset protection, and the restoration of normal operations.

 The importance of having an emergency management system and plan